 COLOUR AND SHAPE

-Stock blooms in a variety of colours, from white to yellow, pink, red, and trending violet and lavender shades.
+Stock blooms in a variety of colours, from white to yellow, pink to red and even in shade of violet and lavender.
 The grey tones of the leaves contrast beautifully with the intense colours of the flowers.
 At the head of the stem, you'll find a small flower cluster with cup-shaped four-part flowers.

 Stock grows wild around the Mediterranean and on the Canary Islands, where the beautiful scented flowers bloom in the spring.